 Public companies are required to report financial and descriptive information about their reportable operating segments as required by FASB ASC Topic No. 280, Segment Reporting.
 The Company has one primary business unit based on how management internally evaluates separate financial information, business activities and management responsibility: Wireless.
-The Wireless segment includes the SafePath, CommSuite, and ViewSpot families of products.
+The Wireless segment includes the Family Safety (which includes SafePath), CommSuite, and ViewSpot families of products.